Zesky665/DEZC_2023_Capstone/README.md

 ## Transformation

-I used dbt to load the data into staging tables which were than merged into production tables that serve as datamarts.
+I used dbt to load the data into staging tables which were then merged into a production table that serve as datamart.

 The table that is used for the metabase has the following lineage.